 Consuming copper-rich foods also makes protein more available to the body by freeing up iron in the blood, making it better utilized.
 Because it influences ATP and protein metabolism, it’s important for general healing and well-being.

 Teff’s fiber content is also another contributing factor to its role as a food that can help you lose weight fast.
 An interesting 2010 study published in the Journal of Animal Science evaluated the nutrient composition of teff hay that was fed to obese horses.
 As a result of this analysis, digestion improved for the horses, and the researchers concluded that teff hay is an appropriate forage source for obese horses and those at risk for laminitis or other metabolic disorders.

 3. Relieves PMS Symptoms

-Copper also increases energy levels, so it helps women who feel sluggish and fatigued before and during menstruation.
-Copper also helps relieve muscle and joint pain, and it reduces inflammation.
+Plus, copper increases energy levels, so it helps women who feel sluggish and fatigued before and during menstruation.
+Copper also helps relieve muscle and joint pain while reducing inflammation.

 4. Boosts the Immune System